Unlock the Value of Data Science: Make or Break?

 Risk & Controls – application of Data Science

 The big thing in controls is moving from preventative and detective controls to predictive controls and risk analytics.
 This area lends itself to the use of Data Science, and as in some of the use cases we have cited, the Finance Services sector has been a relatively early adopter.
 However, the application is much broader than Financial and Non-Financial Controls in all industries.
-A standard control framework with a good risk/control cycle, including proper procedures for testing design and operating effectiveness, is the starting point.
+The starting point is a standard control framework with a good risk/control cycle, including proper procedures for testing design and operating effectiveness.

-Indeed, we can hardly talk about Data Science applications in Finance and not mention Risk Management.
-Data Science can mine past patterns and come to specific predictions for the future.
-We can use these predictions backed up by the evidence and deep analytical findings to evaluate the risks for the businesses.
+Indeed, we can hardly talk about Data Science applications in Finance without mentioning Risk Management.
+Data Science can mine past patterns and make specific predictions for the future.
+We can use these predictions, supported by evidence and deep analytical findings, to evaluate risks.

 Some of the real-life used cases are in Identification of Exposure of Loss.
-The record of repeated risks can be of great significance to the organisation.
+Recording repeated risks can be of great significance to the organisation.
 With the help of this data, they can have a clear picture of the repetitiveness and severity of the risk involved.
-Data Science can help us understand past occurrences of the incident better.
-It can also clarify its consequences on the organisation and how other organisations have been affected.
+Data Science can help us better understand past occurrences of the incident.
+It can also clarify the consequences for the organisation and how other organisations have been affected.

-The most significant aspects of Data Science in Risk Management are studying and preparing for future risks, considering past events, and understanding the current scenario.
-This approach to Risk Management results in more detailed and comprehensive decision-making for the organisation.
+The most significant aspects of Data Science in Risk Management are studying and preparing for future risks, considering past events, and understanding current scenarios.
+This approach results in more detailed and comprehensive decision-making for the organisation.

 Need More Support on Data Science Deployment in Finance?

 Has this whetted your appetite for leveraging Data Science in your organisation?
 If you need support, we can provide as little or as much as you need to get going or dig deeper, process your findings and pilot projects – including fit-for-purpose design, testing and implementation.
-So don’t hesitate to get in touch by e-mail or arrange a call with us!
+So don’t hesitate to get in touch!

 Alternatively, take a look at our most popular blog posts: